remnawave/panel/docs/panel-security/caddy-with-minimal-setup.md

 After that, you will be redirected to the login page of Caddy Auth.

-On the first start, you will be promted to create a MFA method.
+On the first start, you will be prompted to create a MFA method.

 We recommend using [Google Authenticator](https://www.google.com/search?q=google+authenticator) for this.